margaretmz/deep-learning/setup-anaconda-jupyter-tf-keras.md

 The installation setup below should take no more than 10 to 15 minutes.

+Note you don't need to install Keras if you are using it as part of the core TensorFlow API.
+After installing TensorFlow, import tensorflow as tf, then use tf.keras.

 Download Anaconda and choose Python 3.6 version: https://www.anaconda.com/download After downloading and installing conda, type "conda list" (and a list of packages will appear) to make sure the installation was successful.
 If it complains about "conda not found" then reopen your command line window.
 Update conda if needed.

-Set up a new conda environment, then install TF, Keras, launch Jupyter Notebook-
+Set up a new conda environment, then install TF, Keras, launch Jupyter Notebook.

 ```
 $ conda create -n fasion-mnist-tutorial`  # create a new environment